- What data do we collect from you?

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Interacting with embedded content from other websites is equivalent to visiting the websites themselves and interacting with content there.

-To find out more about how these websites collect your personal information, please visit the original websites that the embedded content comes from and review their privacy policies as they will certainly differ from ours.
+To find out more about how these websites collect your personal information, please visit the original websites that the embedded content comes from and review their own individual privacy policies as they will certainly differ from ours.

 7. Do we collect information from minors?